Jeju Free International City Development Center

-It is currently pursuing businesses related to Jeju Free International City Development promotion projects including attraction of domestic and foreign investment for business promotion core projects, public relations and marketing activities for investment attraction, and operation of duty-free shopping center.
+It is currently pursuing businesses activities related to Jeju Free International City Development promotion projects including attraction of domestic and foreign investment for business promotion core projects, public relations and marketing activities for investment attraction, and operation of duty-free shopping center.

 Chairman of the Jeju Free International City Development Center is Kim Han-wook, the former Deputy Governor for Administrative Affairs of Jeju Special Self-Governing Province.

 It is headquartered at Jeju Science Park, Elite Bldg.
 Cheomdanro 213–4, Jeju-City, Jeju Special Self-Governing Province.

 Jeju Global Education City (JGEC)

 The province will provide English education services in order to present a viable alternative to overseas (language) study and thereby contribute to the development of a free international city where English is commonly used.

 July 2013, The province has confirmed to extend the development duration of JGEC from 2015 - 2021, as well as to adjust the number of schools to house seven integrated schools.
 Moreover, an English language complex with all cultural, leisure and sports facilities would be built to make JGEC to be education hub in North East Asia.